 A bas relief – the Zodiac of Dendera – that was found in the Temple of Hathor proves this beyond a doubt.
-This 8 feet square, sandstone ceiling panel from 50 BC, is reputed to be the worlds first horoscope that charts the movements of the stars and depicts the zodiac constellations, quite like we do today!
+This eight feet square sandstone ceiling panel from 50 BC is reputed to be the world’s first horoscope.
+It charts the movement of the stars and depicts the zodiac constellations quite like we do today!
 And it comes replete with theories of encoded messages and ‘end of world’ prophecies.

-Thankfully there is a lot more in Dendera that could not possibly be carted away.
-The beautifully illustrated rectangular zodiac ceiling in the vestibule with the 24 Hathor columns is another gem.
-Hidden for years under the soot of ancient lamp black is the fantastic ceiling relief depicting a celestial chart with the signs of the zodiac in sequence, and another that illustrates the journey of the sun through the body of (sky Goddess) Nut.
-Astronomical precision and mythological imagery at its very best!
+Hidden for years under the soot of ancient lamp black, the fantastic ceiling reliefs depict celestial charts with the signs of the zodiac in sequence and the daily journey of the sun through the body of (sky goddess) Nut.
+Astronomical precision and mythological imagery at its very best

 Look at the picture, the disc which is at her mouth. […]

 After in the western horizon his majesty [Ra] sets, they [the stars] enter into her mouth in the place of her head in the west. […]